Mountain climbing problem: Infinite number of peaks and valleys

 On the other hand, it is not possible to extend this result to all continuous functions.
-For, if $f$ has constant height over an interval while $g$ has infinitely many oscillations that pass through the same height, then the first climber may be forced to go back and forth infinitely many times, and thus can never reach the top.
+For, if $f$ has constant height over an interval while $g$ has infinitely many oscillations passing through the same height, then the first climber may be forced to go back and forth over that interval infinitely many times, making his path to the summit infinitely long.
+Whittaker (1966) gives a concrete example involving $x\sin(x^{-1})$.

-For the piecewise linear functions there are no obstructions.
-In this case, the climbers can always coordinate their movements to get to the top, regardless of whether there are intervals of constant height.

-Proof in the piecewise linear case

-Suppose that both functions are piecewise linear, and do not have any intervals of constant height.